Leave/ForgetJust here for the exercises? Click here.

 - Ms Stephens forgot her handbag.

-- She left her handbag in the hallway. (not:
+- She left her handbag in the hallway.

-She forget her handbag in the hallway.)
+She forgot her handbag in the hallway.

 - Today, Ms Stephens is leaving the car at home and taking the train to work.